SmartRegs Renter Information

 How does SmartRegs affect me?

 The regulations also provide for enhanced life-safety provisions in obtaining and renewing rental licenses.
 The SmartRegs ordinances went into effect on Jan.
 3, 2011.
+All rentals shall be licensed, which ensures rental health and safety and energy efficiency standards verified.

 - Enhanced life-safety provisions (i.e. carbon monoxide detectors etc.) have been added to the baseline and renewal checklists used for inspections.
 The inspections are required to obtain or renew a rental license.